-As at 30 June 2021 and 2020, the group and the company had outstanding copper contracts that were used to hedge significant future fluctuations in copper prices.
-The instruments purchased are primarily copper derivatives where the group and company pay or receive the difference in actual market price against price contracted as the copper derivative contracts mature.
+As at 30 June 2022 and 2021, the group and the company had outstanding copper contracts that were used to hedge significant future fluctuations in copper prices.
+The instruments purchased are primarily copper derivatives where the group and company pay or receive the difference in actual market price against price contracted as the copper derivatives contracts mature.